 What kind of costs are involved?
 Will the price mean I will have to price my pattern a lot higher than the main pattern houses?

 The costs differ per pattern design as it depends on a few variable such as length of pattern and amount of ink, black or white or coloured ink for example.
-Our prices are set so you can still make a good profit margin on your pattern sales.
+Prices are normally set so you can still make a profit selling your patterns.

 Any tips on marketing sewing patterns?